-1.5 Worcester Park Places : Children Living 1.5 Kilometre or Under to the Specified Junction
+1.6 Worcester Park Places : Children Living 1.5 Kilometre or Under to the Specified Junction

-Children who live 1.5 kilometres or under from the junction of Langley Avenue, Boscombe Road, Dorchester Road and Clarkes Avenue in Worcester Park (the "Specified Junction") will be ranked in the band in which they fall, subject to a maximum of 27 places be available under this priority.
+Children who live 1.5 kilometres or under from the junction of Langley Avenue, Boscombe Road, Dorchester Road and Clarkes Avenue in Worcester Park (the "Specified Junction") will be ranked in the band in which they fall, and places will be allocated within each band prior to the allocation of remaining places subject to a maximum of 27 places.
 The distance will be measured in a straight line from the centre of the junction where the four roads intersect to the front door of the child's home address, with those children living closer to the point receiving higher priority.

-1.6 Under-Subscription within a Band
+1.7 Under-Subscription within a Band

-Once all places have been allocated following the criteria set out in paragraph 1.4 under Priorities 1 to 5 and under 1.5 to the Worcester Park Places, if any band has places remaining within it, these places will be allocated as follows:
+Once all places have been allocated following the criteria set out in paragraphs 1.1, 1.2, 1.3 and 1.4 under Priorities 1 to 4 and under 1.6 to the Worcester Park Places, if any band has places remaining within it, these places will be allocated as follows:

-- Band 1 to any remaining children in Band 2 who have not yet been allocated a place, in the same order of priority as outlined in paragraph 1.4; - Bands 2, 3, 4, 5, 6, 7 and 8 to any remaining children in the bands above and below who have not yet been allocated a place, alternating between the upper and lower bands between allocations and starting with the band above, in the same order of priority as outlined in paragraph 1.4; - Band 9 to any remaining children in Band 8 who have not yet been allocated a place, in the same order of priority as outlined in paragraph 1.4.
+- Band 1 to any remaining children in Band 2 who have not yet been allocated a place, in the same order of priority as outlined in paragraph 1.5; - Bands 2, 3, 4, 5, 6, 7 and 8 to any remaining children in the bands above and below who have not yet been allocated a place, alternating between the upper and lower bands between allocations and starting with the band above, in the same order of priority as outlined in paragraph 1.5; - Band 9 to any remaining children in Band 8 who have not yet been allocated a place, in the same order of priority as outlined in paragraph 1.5.

-If, after carrying out this exercise, there are any places remaining in any band, they will be allocated to any children who have not yet been allocated a place, irrespective of their band, in the priority order above (Priorities 1 to 5 and the Worcester Park Places) as outlined in Paragraph 1.4 and then any other children without a place including those who didn't sit the English and Maths banding tests.
+If, after carrying out this exercise, there are any places remaining in any band, they will be allocated to any children who have not yet been allocated a place, irrespective of their band, in the priority order above (Priorities 1 to 4 and the Worcester Park Places) as outlined in Paragraph 1.5 and then any other children without a place including those who didn't sit the English and Maths banding tests.

-1.7 Home Address and Distance Calculation
+1.8 Home Address and Distance Calculation